maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('farmersprotest farmlaws', 172)
 10. ('victory farmers', 140)
 ```
-Again, 'farmlawsrepealed' comes in third place.
-The phrase, 'victory farmers,' likely celebrating the Indian farmers' victories and successful protests, also seems to be popular.
+The phrase, 'farmlawsrepealed,' comes in third place.
+Another phrase, 'victory farmers,' likely celebrating the Indian farmers' victories and successful protests, also seems to be popular.
+This is likely because the farm laws would be scheduled to be repealed only a few days later.
 ```
 Neutral Keywords:
 1. ('farmersprotest', 4551)